cucumber-rs/cucumber/book/src/Getting_Started.md

 Captured groups are __bold__ to indicate which part of step could be dynamically changed.

-[Cucumber Expressions] are supported too!
+Alternatively, you may use [Cucumber Expressions] for the same purpose (less powerful, but much more readable):
 ```rust
 # use std::convert::Infallible;
 #